butterfill/love-logic-server/_notes/VSZHyAPGPFthEaaKpkef1.note.md

 ---
-title: number of submitted_exercises on zoxiy per year
+title: number of submitted_exercises on zoxiy per year and how to remove old exercises
 created: 5/27/2025
 tags:
   -